 Storehouse of Antioxidants

-Red bananas are bestowed with powerful antioxidants than yellow ones.
+Red bananas are bestowed with more powerful antioxidants than yellow ones.
 The antioxidants prevent cellular damage caused by free radicals and lower the risk of chronic health conditions like heart disease, diabetes, and cancer.
 Some of the key antioxidants present in red bananas include carotenoids, anthocyanins, dopamine, and vitamin C.

 Bolsters Immune System